haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 ## Conclusions

-We have demonstrated the use of membrane information on a protein docking simulation and how to further refine predicted models.
+We have demonstrated the use of membrane information on a protein docking simulation and how to further refine predicted models using a coarse-grained protocol.

+It is of paramount importance not to blindly trust docking predictions and rankings.
+Always inspect the results and predictions and further assess their quality using more metrics and different criteria if possible.

 <hr>